The GambiaOfficial Name: Republic of The Gambia

 Water transportation, including government ferries, is unsafe and unreliable.
-Ferries rarely keep to their posted schedules.
-The ferries, which are poorly maintained and often overcrowded, usually lack sufficient numbers of life preservers for all passengers.
-U.S. citizens are advised to exit their cars during the crossing.
+Ferries, which are poorly maintained and usually lack sufficient numbers of life preservers for all passengers, are often overcrowded.
+Exit your vehicle quickly after parking to avoid becoming trapped inside for the duration of the crossing.
 The wooden dugout “pirogues” that also cross the Gambia River often leave shore overloaded and occasionally sink in the middle of the river.

 Aviation Safety Oversight: As there is no direct commercial air service to the United States by carriers registered in The Gambia, the U.S. Federal Aviation Administration (FAA) has not assessed the government of The Gambia’s Civil Aviation Authority for compliance with International Civil Aviation Organization (ICAO) aviation safety standards.
 Further information may be found on the FAA’s safety assessment page.